 Sometimes life can change “in a moment, in the twinkling of an eye” and nothing is the same after that.
 Two weeks ago, that happened to my sister when she learned she had breast cancer.
 She made me promise not to freak out or worry, so I tried, but I did not succeed.
 When we all lost my brother to cancer; it was easier.
 I always assumed he would get cancer from chain smoking all his life and that’s what happened.
 But my sister does not smoke, does not drink except for a glass of wine now and then and, as a nutritionist herself, has always favored a healthy diet and exercise at a local gym.
 In essence, she did all the right things and still got got dealt the cancer card.

 She had a double mastectomy last Friday and is back home and it seems they have removed everything and caught it before it moved into her lymph nodes.
 So it’s all good.
 Some chemotherapy and a month off from work and she will be back to fighting fit.
 She’s excited about all the books she can read while she has time off.
 On the other hand, I was a wreck.
-I did what I do when I am stressed out or depressed; I slept almost all the time.
+I did what I do when I am stressed out or depressed; I slept almost all the time and take some of the Budpop supplements recommended by my doctor.
 In fact, that is why I have been absent from the blog for two weeks.
 I just did not have the energy to do anything.

 Anyway, she will get better.
 I am coming out of my “slough of despond” and relieved that the news is good and she is confident and ready to tackle her post-surgery treatment.
 There is an excellent cancer treatment center about 75 miles away so she will have the best options available.